blockchain-certificates/cert-tools/README.md

 #### About

-This script takes the template generated in the previous step and csv file (configurable, by default in rosters) as input.
+Populates the certificate template (created by the previous script) with recipient data from a csv file.
 It generates a certificate per recipient based on the values in the csv file.

+The csv file location is configurable via the conf.ini file.

 The csv file must always contain: